Bo Pelini: Nebraska Cornhuskers (HC)

 Following a mixed 2009 finish (notably the Big 12 Championship Game loss and the Holiday Bowl victory), Bo's Cornhuskers began the season ranked #8 in the pre-season AP poll.
 Nebraska was expected by several sports analysts to compete for the Big 12 title before departing to the Big Ten Conference in 2011.
-Following disappointing losses to both the Texas Longhorns and Texas A&M Aggies, the Cornhuskers dropped to #15 in the AP poll going into the final week of the regular season therefore eliminating any realistic hopes of a national championship in 2010.
+Following disappointing losses to both the Texas Longhorns and Texas A&M Aggies, the Cornhuskers dropped to #15 in the AP poll going into the final week of the regular season thereby eliminating any realistic hopes of a national championship in 2010.
 Nebraska proceeded to beat the Colorado Buffaloes in the final regular game of the season, clinching the Big 12 North title.
 In the 2010 Big 12 Championship Game, Nebraska committed four turnovers and blew a 17–0 second quarter lead on the way to a 23–20 defeat to Big 12 South Co-Champion Oklahoma.
 In the final BCS ratings for the season, Nebraska finished 18th and in fifth place amongst Big 12 teams behind Oklahoma, Missouri, Oklahoma State, and Texas A&M. Nebraska lost the 2010 Holiday Bowl, 19–7, to the Washington Huskies.
 Three months prior, the Cornhuskers defeated the Huskies by 35 points in Seattle.